 Live edge furniture maker

-Since 2001 Kelly Maxwell has built custom furniture using logs and live edge wood in his designs.
-He has a DVD teaching how to build a log bed.
-He welcomes the opportunity to teach and encourage other woodworkers, professional or DIY artisans.
-A little-known fact, he also sells unfinished air-dried wood slabs native to the Pacific Northwest.
+Kelly Maxwell has been utilizing logs and live edge wood in creating custom natural wood furniture since 2001.
+Kelly has a DVD that teaches you how to build a log bed.
+He is enthusiastic about the opportunity to impart knowledge and encourage fellow woodworkers, whether they be professional or DIY artisans.
+He also sells his collection of unfinished air-dried wood slabs native to the Pacific Northwest, which is a little-known fact.